Nickalverst/Nickalverst/README.md

 ### :computer: Latest studies and projects:
 * :chart_with_upwards_trend: I have taken a series of courses on AI (through Microsoft) and internet governance (through CGI.br).
-* :pencil2: I am taking a series of courses on JavaScript game development (through Digital Innovation One).
+* :pencil2: I am currently taking a series of courses on JavaScript game development (through Digital Innovation One).
 * :video_game: I have been developing a video game called The Cosmic Adventures of Milt and Gary (of which the source code can be found [here](https://github.com/Nickalverst/The-Cosmic-Adventures-of-Milt-and-Gary "here")).

 <!--